Information for Beginners

 Adults or older teenagers start on a 30 minute private lesson (on a lunge rein) and progress to a group when happy to move up.
 If you can ride between 9am and 4pm, Tuesday to Friday, then it is easier to fit you in.

 We ask all clients to register some details with us when learning to ride.
 We ask everyone to provide details of any previous experience and we need to know your height and weight so that we can match you to an appropriate horse or pony.
-Our upper weight limit is 13.5 stones (86 kilograms).
+Our upper weight limit for new clients is 12 stones (77 kilograms).

 Riding is a risk sport - you may wish to take out personal accident insurance.